peterhinch/micropython-async/v3/docs/GPS.md

 other commands have been sent.
 I have also observed issues which can only be cleared by power cycling the GPS.

-### 3.3.1 Changing baudrate
+### 5.4.1 Changing baudrate

 I have experienced failures on a Pyboard V1.1 at baudrates higher than 19200.
-Under investigation.                                                          **TODO UPDATE THIS**
+This may be a problem with my GPS hardware (see below).

-Further, there are problems (at least with my GPS firmware build ['AXN_2.31_3339_13101700', '5632', 'PA6H', '1.0']) whereby setting baudrates only works for certain rates.
-19200, 38400, 57600 and 115200 work.
-4800 sets 115200.
+Further, there are problems (at least with my GPS firmware build) where setting baudrates only works for certain rates.
+This is clearly an issue with the GPS unit; rates of 19200, 38400, 57600 and 115200 work.
+Setting 4800 sets 115200.
 Importantly 9600 does nothing.
-This means that the only way to restore the default is to perform a `FULL_COLD_START`.
+Hence the only way to restore the default is to perform a `FULL_COLD_START`.
 The test programs do this.

 If you change the GPS baudrate the UART should be re-initialised immediately after the `baudrate` coroutine terminates: